top of page

 Understanding the importance of continuing to challenge herself and learn from her peers, Ashley immersed herself in the drawing opportunities at TAP for subject exploration, work development, and drawing practice.
 Processing these works on paper and then taking those studies to a larger canvas has been a way for her to evaluate ideas of the self and how others view us.
 Ashley also engaged in other presentations and programs at TAP, whether it was viewing a 16 mm film series, joining in a networking event, or attending an exhibit reception; she took these valuable opportunities to be inspired and motivated by the artists and art forms around her.
 Finding connection and community provided support for artistic growth and creative development.

-The exhibition will take place June 11th and will run until July 6th.
-The artist invites you to the opening reception, which will be taking place on June 13th, from 6PM until 8PM.
+The exhibition took place on June 11th and will ran until July 6th.
+The opening reception, took place on June 13th, from 6PM until 8PM.

 ABOUT THE ARTIST